All UNLV campuses have adopted the following Centers for Disease Control and Prevention guidelines for students, instructors, employees, and visitors.

-Governor Steve Sisolak mandated all Nevadans and visitors wear a mask or face covering in all public spaces, including outside when six feet of social distancing is not possible.
+Governor Steve Sisolak mandated all Nevadans and visitors wear a mask or face covering in all public spaces, including outside.
+Social distancing is not a substitute for face coverings.
 UNLV requires all students, faculty, staff, and visitors to its campuses to wear face coverings when in public spaces.
-Face shields are not recommended and are not a substitute for cloth masks or face coverings.
+Learn more about face coverings, including those that are prohibited.

 Wear a cloth face covering when in public to protect other people in case you are infected with COVID-19.

 Maintain six feet (about 2 arms’ lengths) between yourself and others.
 Wearing a cloth face covering is NOT a substitute for social distancing.
 Adhere to current public health requirements that limit the size of group gatherings.
 Avoid crowded spaces.

 UNLV's COVID-19 Health and Safety Policy prohibits the on-campus use of tobacco (including smoking, vaping, and chewing tobacco) to maintain compliance with the mandate to wear a mask of face covering.

 Self-Monitor Daily for COVID-19 Symptoms

 - Before coming to campus, employees must take their temperature and self-screen through the CDC Self-Checker or the RebelSAFE Mobile App COVID-19 Assessment Tool.
 Instructions to download the RebelSAFE App are online.